 - Step 3: Next, the project manager defines the workflow routing rules for their project.
 These define the sequence of handoffs or approval levels between the project control team members.
 With the built-in workflow queue, the entire project control team has complete visibility into where things are in the change control process.
 Users can also track the workflow status in the time phased cost data grid view in the tools.

 Once the workflow roles and routing rules are defined, the project control team can switch on the workflow functions, initiate the contract budget base log, and automatically begin tracking changes.
 With a master copy of the budget baseline data in BOEMax estimate software, the team has the foundation to accurately maintain a historical record of all baseline changes from the start.
 The team simply copies the BOEMax project with the time phased budget data into EVMax earned value analysis software to quickly establish the performance measurement baseline (PMB).

 - Step 1: The project control team initiates a proposed change in BOEMax with a basis of estimate form.
 They model the proposed change and document their estimate rationale.
 BOEMax automatically populates the cost data in the form.
 The benefit with this approach is the change is first modeled in a “sandbox” separate from the performance measurement baseline.
 Once the basis of estimate form is approved, it automatically creates a baseline change request using the data from BOEMax and EVMax to populate the before, after, and change values.

 - Step 2: The project control team uses the baseline change request to enter a description of the change, reason for the change, and to discuss any impact to other activities.
 Once the form is approved, the change is automatically merged into EVMax exactly as approved.
-The data from EVMax automatically populates a control account level work authorization form.
+The data from EVMax earned value management system automatically populates a control account level work authorization form.
 The updated work authorization form reflects the approved changes to the control account.

 - Step 3: Once the work authorization form completes the approval process, the change process is complete and the contract budget base log automatically records the changes.